Skip to main content

 • An overview of the Accessibility for Ontarians with Disabilities Act, 2005 and the requirements of the customer service standard

-• The Windsor Women Working With Immigrant Women’s plan related to the customer service standard.
+• The W5’s plan as it is related to the customer service standard.

 • How to interact and communicate with people with various types of disabilities